Hurence/logisland/logisland-docs/plugins.rst

    :header: "Name","Value","Description","EL"
    :widths: 20,20,40,10

-   "alternative.key.regex", "another regex that could match", "this regex will be tried if the main one has'nt matched", **true**
+   "alternative regex & mapping", "another regex that could match", "this regex will be tried if the main one has'nt matched must be in the form alt.value.regex.1 and alt.value.fields.1", **true**

 See Also:
 _________